 “Aye, there is nae much traffic on this road an nae tourists come up here.
 Slamannan isnae that far; aboot a couple o' miles.
 We'll gang an see if we can find yer driver an get help fir yees.
 By the way my name is Jamie and this is ma girlfriend Claire.”

-Skye's jaw dropped.
+Skye's jaw drops.
 “Are you a Fraser?”

 “Ma mates will tak ye tae Slamannan and get ye somewhere warm tae bide and somethin tae eat an drink.
-They're a bunch o' Billies but they're guid folks, ye ken.”
+They're a bunch o' Billies, but they're guid folks, ye ken.”

-'What's a Billie?” asked Skye'
+'What's a Billie?” asks Skye'

 “Please get out and go intae the pub.
-It's warm in there an ye can get a pie and a pint or a wee nippy sweetie.
+It's warm in there, an ye can get a pie and a pint or a wee nippy sweetie.
 We'll leave yees here the noo.
 Dae yees hae ony dosh?”

-“Aw sorry, ye dinnae speak Scots, dosh is money hen, an a nippie sweetie is a whisky an lemonade.”
+“Aw sorry, ye dinnae speak Scots.
+Dosh is money hen, an a nippie sweetie is a whisky an lemonade.”

-“Weel git yersells a cup o tea or somethin stranger an I'll gang an git ma Da.
+“Weel git yersells a cup o tea or somethin stranger, an I'll gang an git ma Da.
 He's the big man aroond here, ye ken.
 His moniker is Chairlie.”

 “Naw, naw, he's the King aroond here an he's definitely nae Bonnie.”

-“Due to a major volcanic eruption in Iceland all flights are being cancelled to and from UK airports.
-The ash cloud from the volcano is a hazard to the aircraft engines and for safety reasons all flights are cancelled until further notice.”
+“Due to a major volcanic eruption in Iceland, all flights are being cancelled to and from UK airports.
+The ash cloud from the volcano is a hazard to the aircraft engines, and for safety reasons all flights are cancelled until further notice.”

 “Help yersells tae the tea an biscuits, ladies and gents.
 Wha wants a beer or a whisky?”

-“Comin richt up.” replied Billy.
+“Comin richt up.” replies Billy.

-“Two Glenlivets, please? “ asked Skye.
+“Two Glenlivets, please? “ ventures Skye.

-“ Och, we dinnae hae that posh whisky here, there's nae demand.
+“ Och, we dinnae hae that posh whisky here; there's nae demand.
 Will Grouse dae?”

 “I suppose, if that's all you have.”

 “Weel guid evenin folks, my name is Chairlie, Chairlie Martin.
 I'm the local Cooncillor for this toun.
 I hear that ye have had a wee bit o trouble wi yer bus and driver and that ye are stuck here.
-Ye may have heard that there his bin a big volcano eruption in Iceland and aw flights in an oot o Britain are groonded til further notice.
+Ye may have heard that there his bin a big volcano eruption in Iceland, and so aw flights in an oot o Britain are groonded til further notice.
 There isnae a hotel in Slamannan, so we'll hae tae billet ye wi oor guid tounsfolk.”

-“Oor Jamie and Claire want tae tak yer Jamie an Claire tae their wee but an ben, but the rest o ye will cam wi me tae the Community Centre for a sit doon meal an then we'll pair ye up wi yer hosts.
-Feenish yer drinks and then follow me tae the Joe Corrie Community Centre.”
+“Oor Jamie and Claire want tae tak yer Jamie an Claire tae their wee but-an-ben.
+But the rest o ye will cam wi me tae the Community Centre for a sit doon meal, an then we'll pair ye up wi yer hosts.
+Feenish yer drinks, and then follow me tae the Joe Corrie Community Centre.”

-“I'll second that!” chipped in Angus
+“I'll second that!” chips in Angus

 “You are all so kind.
 I will pray for you all tonight.
 We were lost and desperate and you rescued us.” said Ethel.
 “How can we repay you?'